-Develop a deeper understanding of the golf industry through an increasingly important international/cultural lens.
-Conduct informal qualitative research on the golf industry in the birthplace of golf.
+Develop a deeper understanding of the golf industry through the increasingly important international/cultural lens while conducting informal qualitative research in the game's birthplace.
 Explore various golf facilities and interact with international staff and management.
-Become familiar with the golf industry from a course management perspective as well as from an agricultural perspective.
+Become familiar with the golf industry from both a course management and an agricultural perspective.

-Explore two of the largest countries in Europe by touring the French and Spanish countryside, walking the streets of Barcelona and Paris and experiencing the unique cuisines of this region by touring vineyards, visiting olive oil facilities, and learning first-hand from experts throughout the region about European food production.
+Explore the Spanish countryside, walk the streets of Barcelona and Paris and experience the agricultural foundation of the iconic cuisines of these two regions by touring vineyards, visiting olive oil facilities, and learning first-hand from experts throughout the region about European food production.

 Fields of Study: Agribusiness, Agronomy, Animal Science, Environmental Studies, Food Science & Technology, Forestry, Natural Resources

 Enjoy summer in January in the Land of the Long White Cloud (New Zealand) while learning about a country diverse in both agriculture and natural resources.
 See how this small country has become a major player in the agricultural export market including dairy, sheep, deer, cattle and wine.
-Partake in the Polynesian culture and the adrenalin pumping activities that make tourism the 2nd leading industry in New Zealand.
+Partake in the Polynesian culture and the adrenaline-pumping activities that make tourism the second leading industry in New Zealand.

 Mark Burbach, Geoscientist, School of Natural Resources, firstname.lastname@example.org

 Winter 2022-2023Australia: Managing Diverse EcosystemsLocation: Australia

 Fields of Study: Natural Resources, Ecology, Environmental Sciences, Animal Science, History, Entrepreneurship, Agricultural Leadership